pkala7968/IPL-win-predictor/README.md

-# IPL Match Prediction Project
+# 🏏 IPL Match Prediction Project

-This project is a Flask-based web application that predicts the winner of an IPL (Indian Premier League) cricket match based on various input features such as teams, venue, toss winner, toss decision, and average runs scored by each team in their last 5 matches.
+This project predicts the winner of an Indian Premier League (IPL) match using machine learning models trained on historical data from 2008 to 2024.
+It includes a Jupyter notebook for model development and a Flask-based web application for real-time predictions.

 ---